algosup/2024-2025-project-3-quickest-path-team-1/documents/FunctionalSpecifications.md

 |Sellable API|Complex API|
 |-|-|
-|The project aims to teach us a simple and useful way to manage travel with our API.
+|The project aims to teach us a simple and useful way to manage travel with our API[^restapi] .
 It is not intended to be very large or commercially viable by the final deadline. |To complete this project, we need to create an API that meets our requirements.
 An overly complicated interface could be difficult for new users to handle.

 ## C. Personas